evermeer/EVReflection/README.md

 }
 ```

-### Deserialisaton class level validations
+### Deserialization class level validations
-There is also support for class level validation when deserialising to an object.
+There is also support for class level validation when deserializing to an object.
 There are helper functions for making keys required or not allowed.
 You can also add custom messages.
 Here is some sample code about how you can implement such a validation

 ```
 public class ValidateObject: EVObject {